-109 Marlborough was designed by architect Charles K. Kirby and built ca. 1871, for speculative sale, one of a pair of houses (109-111 Marlborough) designed in the same style, but with 109 Marlborough faced with brick and 111 Marlborough faced with brownstone.
-109 Marlborough was built first, at about the same time as 105-107 Marlborough, also designed by Charles Kirby, on land he purchased from the Commonwealth of Massachusetts on October 15, 1870.
-He also designed three houses to the west, at 111-113-115 Commonwealth, built ca. 1872 by James Henry Standish, a carpenter and builder, who probably also was the builder of 109 Marlborough.
+109 Marlborough was designed by architect Charles K. Kirby and built ca. 1871, for speculative sale, one of three contiguous houses (105-107-109 Marlborough) built at the same time on land he purchased from the Commonwealth of Massachusetts on October 15, 1870.
+He also designed three houses to the west, at 111-113-115 Commonwealth, built ca. 1872, and probably a fourth at 117 Marlborough built ca. 1873.

 On February 10, 1872, 109 Marlborough was purchased from Charles Kirby by Reuben Edson Demmon.
 He and his wife, Sarah (Whittemore) Demmon, made it their home.
 They previously had lived in Somerville.